leehuhlee/leehuhlee.github.io/_posts/2023-12-29-Jekyll-Custom-Github-Blog.md

 - Download theme <a href="https://github.com/wild-flame/jekyll-simple">Jekyll-Simple</a>
 - In this theme there is no Gemfile.
 I made Gemfile with `bundle init`.

+# Config
+- `_config.yml` is a setting file for blog.
+- If you need more plugins, use `plug-in` field and add plugins on `Gemfile` too.

+* _config.yml
+{% highlight yaml %}
+title: Baek Ha
+email: baek.ha.maggie@gmail.com
+description: > # this means to ignore newlines until "baseurl:"
+  Baek Ha
+baseurl: # the subpath of your site, e.g. /blog
+url: "https://maggienhanna.github.io/" # the base hostname & protocol for your site
+instagram_username:  baek_ha.aaaaaaaaa

+markdown: kramdown
+kramdown:
+  input: GFM
+{% endhighlight %}

 # Header

 * Result